qgis/QGIS-Documentation/source/docs/training_manual/processing/interpolation.rst

 The final filter layer, with a reduced set of points, should look similar to the original one, but it contains a smaller number of points.
 You can check that by comparing their attribute tables.

-Now let's rasterize the layer using the *Rasterize vector layer* algorith.
+Now let's rasterize the layer using the *Shapes to grid* algorithm.

 .. image:: img/interpolation/rasterize.png

-The *Filtered layer* layer refers to the resulting one of the second filter.
+The *Filtered points* layer refers to the resulting one of the second filter.
 It has the same name as the one produced by the first filter, since the name is assigned by the algorithm, but you should not use the first one.
 Since we will not be using it for anything else, you can safely remove it from your project to avoid confusion, and leave just the last filtered layer.

 The resulting raster layer looks like this.